petsc/petsc/src/docs/sphinx_docs/developers/buildsystem.rst

 Subpackages
 ^^^^^^^^^^^

-The most complicated, but perhaps the most useful part of BS is the support for dependent packages.
+The most complicated, but perhaps the most useful part of BuildSystem is the support for dependent packages.
 It provides an object scaffolding for including a 3rd party package (more than 60 are now available) so that PETSc downloads, builds, and tests the package for inclusion.
 The native